polybiusproxy/hxCodec/README.md

 ## Building

-### Windows & macOS
+### Windows

-You don't need any special instructions in order to build for Windows / macOS.
+You don't need any special instructions in order to build for Windows.
-Just pull the `lime build windows` or `lime build mac` command and the library will be building with your game.
+Just pull the `lime build windows` command and the library will be building with your game.

+### MacOS
+Put the plugins folder into the MacOS folder. and make a folder called "lib" and put the dylib into it and then your videos should load

 ### Linux